Skip to main content

 • a set amount towards your arrears each month

-The plan needs to show you have enough money left over every month to pay a regular amount towards the arrears until they are paid off.
+You need to show you have enough money left over every month to pay a regular amount until your arrears are paid back.

 How to work out a minimum payment offer:

-Amount of arrears ÷ number of months until mortgage end = minimum payment
+Amount of arrears ÷ number of months until mortgage term ends = minimum payment

 Example: You have £3,000 arrears and have 10 years (120 months) until the end of your mortgage term.
 You could offer £25 a month on top of your normal monthly payment.